-- 1.1 [w] Insert the key sequence K = 7, 18, 2, 3, 14, 25, 1, 11, 12, 1332 into a hash table of size 11 using chained hashing with hash function $h(k) = k \mod 11$. - 1.2 [w] Insert the key sequence K = 2, 32, 43, 16, 77, 51, 1, 17, 42, 111 into a hash table of size 17 using linear probing with hash function $h(k) = k \mod 17$. - 1.3 Delete 111 and 51 from the hash table produced in exercise 1.2. - 1.4 Assume we do deletion in linear probing without reinserting the elements in the chunk to the right of the deleted element.
+- 1.1 [w] Insert the key sequence K = 7, 18, 2, 3, 14, 25, 1, 11, 12, 1332 into a hash table of size 11 using chained hashing with hash function $h(k) = k \mod 11$. - 1.2 [w] Insert the key sequence $K = 2, 32, 43, 16, 77, 51, 1, 17, 42, 111 into a hash table of size 17 using linear probing with hash function <math>h(k) = k \mod 17$. - 1.3 Delete 111 and 51 from the hash table produced in exercise 1.2. - 1.4 Assume we do deletion in linear probing without reinserting the elements in the chunk to the right of the deleted element.
 Give a shortest possible sequence of dictionary operations that show this does not work correctly. - 1.5 Let K be a sequence of keys stored in a hash table A using chained hashing.
-Given A, can one efficiently find the maximum element in K?

-2 Divisors in the Division Method Consider the hash function $h(k) = k \mod 10$ and the key sequence K = 0, 5, 20, 40, 65, 15, 90, 95, 80, 55.

-- 2.1 Why is the choice of hash function problematic in relation to K? - 2.2 Explain why we use prime numbers in the division method.

-3 Lazy Deletion in Linear Probing Consider the following "lazy" strategy for deletion in linear probing.
-When an element is deleted on position p we mark that the element on position p has been deleted.

-3.1 Explain how SEARCH and INSERT should be modified to work when using this strategy.

-3.2 Explain benefits and drawbacks using this method compared to "eager" deletion.

-4 Game Server Statistics For your new extremely successful online game you would like to keep track of whether the active users come from a small group of very active players, or a large group of different players who only play infrequently.
-Each player has a unique ID and from your game server you can access the sequence of player IDs from all game sessions.

-4.1 Give an algorithm that counts the number of unique players on the game server.

-4.2 Give an algorithm that finds the player who has played the most games.
+Given A, can one efficiently find the maximum element in K? - 2 Divisors in the Division Method Consider the hash function $h(k) = k \mod 10$ and the key sequence K = 0, 5, 20, 40, 65, 15, 90, 95, 80, 55. - 2.1 Why is the choice of hash function problematic in relation to K? - 2.2 Explain why we use prime numbers in the division method. - 3 [†] Algorithm Awards Josefine is responsible for counting up the votes for the legendary yearly Algorithm Awards at the University of Algorithms.
+All votes have been given a unique identifier (an integer between 1 and 1.000.000.000).
+While counting up the votes, Josefine writes down the identifiers of the votes she has counted.
+After she is done counting, she needs to verify that she has not counted any of the votes multiple times.
+Give an algorithm that given the list identifiers returns the number of identifiers that was counted twice. - 4 Lazy Deletion in Linear Probing Consider the following "lazy" strategy for deletion in linear probing.
+When an element is deleted on position p we mark that the element on position p has been deleted. - 4.1 Explain how SEARCH and INSERT should be modified to work when using this strategy. - 4.2 Explain benefits and drawbacks using this method compared to "eager" deletion. - 5 Game Server Statistics For your new extremely successful online game you would like to keep track of whether the active users come from a small group of very active players, or a large group of different players who only play infrequently.
+Each player has a unique ID and from your game server you can access the sequence of player IDs from all game sessions. - 5.1 Give an algorithm that counts the number of unique players on the game server. - 5.2 Give an algorithm that finds the player who has played the most games.